English MA (Honours) 2025 entry

 Typically, you will take three modules per semester during your first two years, and two modules per semester during your third and fourth year (known as Honours).

-Students will take both of the following compulsory first-year modules:
+Students are strongly encouraged to take both of the following first-year English modules:

 • Drama: Reading and Performance: introduces a number of representative plays from the Renaissance period to the 21st century.
 Emphasis is placed upon the context in which these plays were first created and those in which they are now received.